DAT210/Delivery/README.md

 delivery/test/integration/Delivery_API_tests.json
 ```

-Load this file in to Postman and you will get a collection with tests that can test alle teh API methods, both in legan and illegal ways.
+Load this file in to Postman and you will get a collection with tests that can test all thh API methods, both in legan and illegal ways.
 These tests can be run together as a collection or seperatly.

-## Style guide

 ### Python